net64-mod/net64-mod.github.io/src/content/wiki/troubleshooting.md

 If you have a Windows 10 computer right click the start button and and click System, under Device specifications and System Type will it show if you have a 64-bit operating system or a 32-bit.
 If your computer is 32-Bit, it is not supported by Net64 2.0.

+### "Cannot open a rom because plugins have not successfully initialised"

+This is almost always a result of a plugin (usually controller) not being set.
+Go to `Options/Settings/Plugins` and ensure none of the entries are blank.
+Aside from the graphics plugin (which MUST be `Glide64 Napalm WX Release 1`), which one to use for each is a matter of personal preference and compatibility with your hardware, so try different plugins as desired.
+(If no controller plugin seems to work, refer to the end of the "No Controller Error" entry below.)

 ### Popup Error “Unhandled R4300i OpCode at: 80914020”